The Complete Guide To Writing Meeting Minutes (Template)

 If there is one thing to retain from this section, it is that form matters.
 Not only should your notes be detailed, but they should be gentle on the eyes.

 A good design shows a level of professionalism and attention to detail that goes above and beyond the task of simply taking notes.
-You will find that the easier your notes are to read, the more people will read them in entirety (and appreciate your hard work).
+You will find that the easier your notes are to read, the more people will read them in their entirety (and appreciate your hard work).

 You don’t have to be a graphic designer to master this technique, a simple word document or google doc with divided sections will do the trick.
 The essential is to keep everything concise, simple and draw the eye to the most important information.